rmakki/retrofire/README.md

 2- Execute an http request by simply passing the path and your data in any of the below formats:

-                    1- Pass data as an object (could be a class you have defined or a data structure) 2- Pass data as a MAP
+                    a- Pass data as an object (could be a class you have defined or a data structure) b- Pass data as a MAP
-                    3- Pass data as a raw json
+                    c- Pass data as a raw json

             // Example 1
             // PUT request passing path and a user defined object, in this case UserDetails class